fernandamyamada1/AniDream/README.md

 AniDream provides tools and outputs that align with the following industry segments:

-- Manga creation
+- Manga Creation
-- Anime-style animation
+- Anime-style Animation
-- Merchandise production
+- Merchandise Production
-- Augmented/Virtual Reality
+- Augmented and Virtual Reality
-- Gaming and interactive media
+- Gaming and Interactive Media
-- Metaverse and social platforms
+- Metaverse and Social Platforms
 ---

 -->
 ## Acknowledgments

 🔧 This work was supported by the Industrial Technology Innovation Program (Project No. 20023347: *Development of Graph-based Intelligent Metaverse Engine for Immersive Content-sharing Service*) funded by the Ministry of Trade, Industry & Energy of the Republic of Korea.